AndyOGo/stylelint-declaration-strict-value/README.md

 }
 ```

+**Note for JSON / YAML:** Regex needs to be activated by surrounding `/` slashes.

 ### Secondary Options

-Additionally you can pass an optional second options hash to enable/disable functions and custom keywords.
+Additionally you can pass an optional second options hash to enable/disable variables, functions and custom keywords.

 The default config is: